Systems theory in anthropology: Non-Cartesian

-Since the European Enlightenment, the Western philosophy has placed the individual, as an indispensable category, at the center of the universe.
-René Descartes' famous aphorism, 'I think therefore I am' proves that a person is a rational subject whose feature of thinking brings the human into existence.
-The Cartesian subject, therefore, is a scientific individual who imposes mental concepts on things in order to control the nature or simply what exists outside his mind.
-This subject-centered view of the universe has reduced the complex nature of the universe.
-One of the biggest challenges for system theory is thus to displace or de-center the Cartesian subject as a center of a universe and as a rational being.
-The idea is to make human beings not a supreme entity but rather to situate them as any other being in the universe.
-The humans are not thinking Cartesian subject but they dwell alongside nature.
-This brings back the human to its original place and introduces nature in the equation.
-The systems theory, therefore, encourages a non-unitary subject in opposition to a Cartesian subject.
+Since the European Enlightenment, Western philosophy has placed the individual, as an indispensable category, at the center of the universe.
+René Descartes' famous aphorism, 'I think therefore I am' asserts that a person is a rational subject whose process of thinking brings the human into existence.
+The Cartesian subject, therefore, is a scientific individual who imposes mental concepts on things in order to control nature or simply what exists outside his mind.
+This subject-centered view of the universe reduces the complex nature of the universe.
+One of the biggest challenges for system theory is thus to displace or de-center the Cartesian subject as the center of the universe and as a rational being.

+The objective is to displace human beings from a position of supreme entity and situate them instead as beings within a contextual universe.
+Humans are not independent Cartesian subjects but dwell within nature.
+This brings back the human back to its original place and introduces nature in the equation.
+Systems theory, therefore, encourages a non-unitary subject in opposition to a Cartesian subject.

 Complexity

-Once the Cartesian individual is dissolved, the social sciences will move away from a subject-centered view of the world.
-The challenge is then how to non-represent empirical reality without reducing the complexity of a system.
+Once the Cartesian individual is dissolved, social sciences are able to move away from a subject-centered view of the world.
+The challenge is then how to represent empirical reality without reducing the complexity of the system.
 To put it simply, instead of representing things by us let the things speak through us.
-These questions led materialists philosophers such as Deleuze and Guattari to develop a "science" for understanding reality without imposing our mental projections.
+These questions led materialist philosophers such as Deleuze and Guattari to develop a "science" for understanding reality without imposing mental projections.
 The way they encourage is instead of throwing conceptual ideas we should do tracing.
 Tracing requires one to connect disparate assemblages or appendages not into a unified center but rather into a Rhizome or an open system.